A Tutorial for Beginners

 You don’t need expensive brushes.
 A cheap set of seven should do just fine and give you a little variety to play around with.
 You may already have craft paint brushes at home you can use.

 Some people find it easier to use paint pens for creating designs on glass plates.
-I have found them to be a little pricey and kind of tricky to use.
-But feel free to experiment and decide if you like the results.
+Pens may provide you with better control if you’re not used to painting with brushes.
+Those with wider tips work better and have more fluent paint flow.
+I have found them to be a little pricey, but feel free to experiment and decide if you like the results.

 The Right Paint